matomo-org/developer-documentation/docs/persistence-and-the-mysql-backend.md

         INDEX index_idsite_servertime ( idsite, server_time )
     ) DEFAULT CHARSET=utf8

 The `idsite`, `idvisitor`, `server_time` and `idvisit` columns are copied from the Conversion entity this Ecommerce Item belongs to.
-The are copied so we can aggregate Ecommerce Items without having to join other tables.
+They are copied so we can aggregate Ecommerce Items without having to join other tables.

 The **index\_idsite\_servertime** index is used when aggregating ecommerce items.
 It allows quick access to the items that were tracked for a specific website and during a specific period and lets us avoid a table scan through the entire table.